Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Topology of filaments

-We also need to consider dreadlocks that land together at a transcendental singularity $p\in\mathcal{J}(\extended{f})\setminus\mathcal{J}(f)$.
-Already a single dreadlock that lands at $p$ separates the complex plane (see Figure~\ref{fig:SeparationInfinite}).
-Yet, if we only consider infinite sets of dreadlocks that land at $p$, a result analogous to Lemma~\ref{lem:SeparationFinite} is valid.
-For the proof, we need the following result, see \cite[Exercise 11 in $\S$ 26]{Mu}.
+We also need to consider filaments that land together at a transcendental singularity $p\in\mathcal{J}(\extended{f})\setminus\mathcal{J}(f)$.
+Already a single filament that lands at $p$ separates the complex plane (see Figure~\ref{fig:SeparationInfinite}).
+Yet, if we only consider all the infinitely many filaments that land at $p$, we have a result that is analogous to Lemma~\ref{lem:SeparationFinite}.

-\begin{Lem}[Nested sequences of compacts] Let $X$ be a Hausdorff space, and let $(C_n)_{n=0}^\infty$ be a nested sequence of non-empty compact sets $C_n\subset X$.
-Then